1005 N. Marion St.

 For a technical notification letter, if the judge in Pasco County, FL, agrees that the alleged violation does not require action by the court, the technical notification letter shall be forwarded to the Clerk of the Circuit Court in the Sixth Judicial Circuit for filing in the court file.

-If the judge determines that the alleged violation requires court review, then the judge shall return the letter to the DOC with a directive to promptly submit an affidavit so that the court may either issue a Notice to Appear or a warrant.
+Suppose the judge determines that the alleged violation requires court review.
+In that case, the judge shall return the letter to the DOC with a directive to promptly submit an affidavit so that the court may either issue a Notice to Appear or a warrant.

 VOP Cases with an Affidavit and Warrant in Pasco County